Floquet chiral hinge modes and their interplay with Weyl physics in a three-dimensional lattice: Introduction

+Surface modes exist widely under various circumstances, and it is helpful to mention what may be different in our system.
+First, unlike the case of (Floquet) higher-order topological phases~\cite{Benalcazar2017,Benalcazar2017a,Khalaf2018,Yan2018,Wang2018b,Huang2020,Peng2018,Bomantara2019,RodriguezVega2019,Plekhanov2019}, the hinge states studied here are formed inside the bulk spectrum near zero quasi-energy, as can be seen in Fig.~\ref{fig:spectrum} column (2).
+Their existence and robustness, therefore, requires a new theoretical explanation without invoking a bulk gap.
+Secondly, the localization of modes at the boundaries resembles the non-Hermitian skin effect \cite{Yao18PRL,budich2020RMP,Ueda2020AdvPhys,Kawabata2020PRB,Wu2019,Xiao2020,Song2019}, with a notable difference being the reduced dimensionality which may be thought of as a higher-order skin effect.
+Thirdly, different from one-dimensional (1D) periodically driven lattices~\cite{Budich2017} exhibiting helical modes, in our system the modes with opposite chirality residing at opposite hinges are well spatially separated, so the scattering due to a local perturbation would not reverse the chiral direction of the particle transport.

+The aforementioned hinge states coexist with Weyl physics~\cite{Armitage2018, Anderson2012, Anderson2013, Dubcek2015, Sun2018PRL, Higashikawa2019, Lu2020, Wang2020, Zhu2020,Lang2017} when parameters are tuned away from the limit of uni-directional dispersionless motion.
+In that case a pair of Weyl points is created at quasienergy $\pi$ leading to a Fermi-arc surface (i.e. first-order boundary) states.
+We find numerically that the parameter regime of the hinge states overlaps considerably with that for the Weyl physics, signaling a simultaneous observation of both phenomena in a unified experimental setting.

-The model system proposed and studied here consists of a simple, stepwise modulation of tunnelling matrix elements involving six steps.
+The model system proposed and studied here consists of a simple, stepwise modulation of tunneling matrix elements involving six steps.
 It generalizes to three dimensions a two-dimensional lattice model introduced by Rudner {\it et. al.}~\cite{Rudner2013} for studying anomalous Floquet topolgical insulators (see also Ref.~\cite{Kitagawa2010}).
 The latter 2D tunnel modulation has been recently applied to ultracold atoms for the realization of anomalous topological band structures~\cite{Wintersperger2020}.
 Our 3D model can equally be implemented with ultracold atoms using such a stepwise tunnel modulation, now in 3D optical superlattices.
-Furthermore, besides giving rise to a new phenomenon, the unconventional chiral second-order Floquet skin effect, the model proposed here also provides a simple recipe for the robust implementation of Weyl physics by means of time-periodic driving, which should be easier to realize compared to previous proposals \cite{Higashikawa2019}.
+Furthermore, besides giving rise to a new phenomenon, the unconventional chiral second-order Floquet skin effect, the model proposed here also provides a simple recipe for the implementation of Weyl physics by means of time-periodic driving.